Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Everybody's trying to get into the action!

-So, here's our High Concept: _**Everybody's scare of being last to grab the Buried Space·Time of Mars**_.
+So, here's our High Concept: _**Everybody's scared of being last to grab the Buried Space·Time of Mars**_.

 Including Space·Time Trotsky, of course.